TornOne/League-Client-Automation/README.md

 Current features include:
 * Saving preset runes per champion, lane, and game mode to be loaded upon locking in.
-* Fetching meta runes and summoner spells per champion, lane, and game mode.
+* Fetching meta runes, summoner spells, and items per champion, lane, and game mode.
 * Suggesting bans for the team and for your lane.
 * Showing ranking (win rate) data for your team's champions in ARAM and ARURF.

 Potential future features include:
-* Fetching meta item builds.
 * Counterpick suggestions.

 # Setup